LucasIsasmendi/portfolio/books/mind/atomic-habits.md

 - `1% worse every day for one year.
 0.99365 = 00.03`
 - `1% better every day for one year.
 1.01365 = 37.78`

 Habits are the compound interest of self-improvement.
-It is only when looking back two, five, or perhaps ten years later that the value of good habits and the cost of bad ones becomes strikingly apparent.
+It is only whargs[0]en looking back two, five, or perhaps ten years later that the value of good habits and the cost of bad ones becomes strikingly apparent.
 Unfortunately, the slow pace of transformation also makes it easy to let a bad habit slide.

 **Success is the product of daily habits—not once-in-a-lifetime transformations.** What matters is whether your habits are putting you on the path toward success. **You should be far more concerned with your current trajectory than with your current results.**